SonnyLarsson/4-in-a-row-react/README.md

 As of September 5th, 2022, this project now has Android support, via ionic capacitor.

+Which is to say that it's now possible to turn this application into an .apk, with a couple of quick commands.

 ## Planned Changes

 When I have the time and inclination to work on this again, I have some ideas on how to make it better.